 So what are the other options out there?

-In a reply to an Environment, Transport and Regional Affairs Committee stated report, the Government believes:
+In a reply to an Environment, Transport and Regional Affairs Committee report, the government believes that bereavement services should provide:

 - a realistic choice in the funeral arrangements for relatives;

-- professional, caring and sensitive services provided for the community
+- professional, caring and sensitive services for the community;

-- local burial and cremation facilities should be of a fitting environment for bereaved.
+- local burial and cremation facilities, which should be of a fitting environment for bereaved.